Introduction

 2. Molecular Biology Suite.

-• DNA & RNA sequence editing with support for annotations, ORFs, primer design, and CRISPR guide selection.
+- DNA & RNA Editing: Intuitive tools for editing nucleotide sequences with support for annotations, open reading frame (ORF) detection, primer design, and CRISPR guide RNA selection.

 3. Registry and Inventory Management.